 Q: If my company offers tuition reimbursement, how would I pay for my class(es)?

 A: SLU offers a Deferred Payment Option.
 Students are asked to complete the on-line form for the specific term to be enrolled in the Deferred Payment Option if your employer offers a tuition reimbursement program.

 Q: What is the tuition rate for the evening MBA program?

 A: The tuition rate at this time is $976 per credit hour.
 For more information on tuition and financial aid, click here.

 Q: Are there scholarships available?

-A: Yes, scholarships are available and can be awarded twice a year.
-Awards are granted up to the complete cost of one class (or 3 credit hours).
-Students who receive limited education benefits from their employer are especially encouraged to apply.
-Separate application and essay are required for consideration.
+A: Yes, Students who receive limited education benefits from their employer are especially encouraged to apply.
 For more information on scholarships, tuition and financial aid, click here.